-A11.
-Where an entity’s GHG statement includes emissions deductions that are within the scope of the engagement, the requirements of this ISAE apply in relation to emissions deductions as appropriate (see also paragraphs A129-A132).
+A12.
+Where an entity’s GHG statement includes emissions deductions that are within the scope of the engagement, the requirements of this ISAE apply in relation to emissions deductions as appropriate (see also paragraphs A136-A139).

 Purchased Offset (Ref: Para.
-13(n), Appendix 1)
+14(q), Appendix 1)

-A12.
+A13.
 When the entity purchases an offset from another entity, that other entity may spend the money it receives from the sale on emissions reduction projects (such as replacing energy generation using fossil fuels with renewable energy sources, or implementing energy efficiency measures), or on removing emissions from the atmosphere (for example, by planting and maintaining trees that would otherwise not have been planted or maintained), or the money may be compensation for not undertaking an action that would otherwise be undertaken (such as deforestation or forest degradation).
 In some jurisdictions, offsets can only be purchased if the emissions reduction or removal enhancement has already occurred.

 Removal (Ref: Para.
-13(p), Appendix 1)
+14(s), Appendix 1)

-A13.
+A14.
 Removal may be achieved by storing GHGs in geological sinks (for example, underground) or biological sinks (for example, trees).
 Where the GHG statement includes the removal of GHGs that the entity would have otherwise emitted to the atmosphere, they are commonly reported in the GHG statement on a gross basis, that is, both the source and the sink are quantified in the GHG statement.
 Where removals are covered by the practitioner’s conclusion, the requirements of this ISAE apply in relation to those removals as appropriate.

 Significant Facility (Ref: Para.
-13(q) and 29)
+14(t) and 31)

-A14.
+A15.
 As the individual contribution of a facility to the aggregate emissions reported in the GHG statement increases, the risks of material misstatement to the GHG statement ordinarily increase.
 The practitioner may apply a percentage to a chosen benchmark as an aid to identify facilities that are of individual significance due to the size of their emissions relative to the aggregate emissions included in the GHG statement.
 Identifying a benchmark and determining a percentage to be applied to it involve the exercise of professional judgment.
 For example, the practitioner may consider that facilities exceeding 15% of total production volume are significant facilities.
 A higher or lower percentage may, however, be determined to be appropriate in the circumstances in the practitioner’s professional judgment.
 This may be the case when, for example: there is a small number of facilities, none of which is less than 15% of total production volume, but in the practitioner’s professional judgment not all the facilities are significant; or when there are a number of facilities that are marginally below 15% of total production volume which in the practitioner’s professional judgment are significant.